Conditions Citrullinemia, Type I

 Supplements and Medications

 Your baby’s doctor may prescribe medications to help lower ammonia levels in your baby’s blood.
-Everyone has some ammonia is his or her blood, but high levels can be toxic.
+Everyone has some ammonia is their blood, but high levels can be toxic.

 Arginine supplements may also be helpful for babies with CIT.
 Arginine is a natural substance that can help prevent the build-up of ammonia in individuals with CIT.
 Your baby’s doctor can write a prescription for these supplements.